rasbt/python-machine-learning-book/images/image_gallery/README.md

 # Image Gallery

-A selection of plots and figures as they appear in the book (higher-resolution images can be found in the IPython notebooks).
+This is a just a selection of plots and figures as they appear in the book to provide you with a quick overview of what to expect from the book.
+I included higher-resolution images in the IPython notebooks along with the code examples, which can be accessed via the [Table of Contents](https://github.com/rasbt/python-machine-learning-book#table-of-contents-and-code-notebooks).

 ## Chapter 1